 Well, as Dracula just said it, no they aren’t!
-A sales process is all about methods, approaches and steps with the goal of achieving higher productivity.
-Sales cycle refers to a specific set of steps within your sales process.
+A sales process is all about methods, approaches, and steps with the goal of achieving higher productivity.
+The sales cycle refers to a specific set of steps within your sales process.

-So, once again, you’ll be looking for the phases your sales team will go through from the identification of the customer to the fulfilment of the sale.
-They may as well start with…
+So, once again, you’ll be looking for the phases your sales team will go through from the identification of the customer to the fulfillment of the sale.

-We’ve already further defined prospecting here, and finding yourself some good, adequate to your product/service prospects is essential to keep your sales pipeline moving.
+We’ve already further defined prospecting new customers, and finding yourself some good, adequate to your product/service prospects is essential to keep your sales pipeline moving.
 Start with defining your ideal prospect profiles and determining how your sales team will approach each different profile.